farroos/ICE/README.md

 1. Compile MarketWatch solution and run the MarketWatch.Service project.

-  Note: To allow callbacks on the client machine, the may need to run this command needs from the commmand prompt with administrative privileges.
+  Note: To allow callbacks on the client machine, you may need to run this command from the commmand prompt with administrative privileges.
     netsh http add urlacl url=http://+:8000/myClient user=DOMAIN\user

 2. Compile and start SimulationEngine.